microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 Azure resources.
 When the solution is used in a shared subscription, there can be naming collisions with resources that require unique names like azure blob storage and registry DNS naming.
-Make sure to give a unique value to the BASE_NAME variable (e.g. myuniqueops), so that the created resources will have unique names.
+Make sure to give a unique value to the BASE_NAME variable (e.g. mydataops), so that the created resources will have unique names.
 The length of the BASE_NAME value should not exceed 10 characters and it should contain numbers and lowercase letters only.